DHmeduni/VNTRPipeline/README.md

 ```
 ###ERROR____Sample_Name_____ERROR###___vcf_non_zero____#######
 ```
-If the length based separation of haplotypes results in an incorrect sepeartion, then an error message is outputed into the output folder with error description:
+If the length based separation of haplotypes results in an incorrect separation, then an error message is outputed into the output folder with error description:
 ```
 ###ERROR____Sample_Name_____ERROR###___length_contig____#######